MatteoBriscini/WEB-TECHNOLOGIES-final-project/README.md

    END//
    DELIMITER ;
    ```
- * **related relationship consistency (after insert):** This trigger verifies, after insert of a new category, that all the fatherID codes are related to categories actually saved in the database
+ * **related relationship consistency (after insert):** This trigger verifies, after insert a new category, that all the fatherID codes are related to categories actually saved in the database
    ```
    DELIMITER //
    CREATE TRIGGER add_new_categories_with_not_existing_father